nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Edit the details of a lecture.

 - [<span style="color:#e46c0a">`lecture_name`</span>](#lecture-name-format) : The name of the lecture to be edited
-  - Must belong to an existing lecture in the module specified in `module_code` (:exclamation:Lecture name matching is case sensitive)
+  - Must belong to an existing lecture in the module specified in `module_code`
 - [<span style="color:#e46c0a">`module_code`</span>](#module-code-format) : The code of the module that contains the lecture specified in `lecture_name`
-  - Must belong to an existing module in Le Tracker (:exclamation:Module code matching is case sensitive)
+  - Must belong to an existing module in Le Tracker
-  - Might be automatically specified by the navigation system (refer to [Navigation](#navigation) for more information)
 - [<span style="color:#e46c0a">`updated_name`</span>](#lecture-name-format) : The updated lecture name
-  - Must be unique among the names of the lectures belonging to the module specified in `module_code` (:exclamation:Uniqueness is case sensitive)
+  - Must be unique among the names of the lectures belonging to the module specified in `module_code`
 - [<span style="color:#e46c0a">`tag_1, tag_2, ...`</span>](#tag-format) : The tags that will replace the current tags applied to the lecture
   - Repeated tags (if any) will be ignored